IMYdev/OpenFPS/README.md

 # LICENSING:
 Everything is licensed under MIT License except the fps hands, they're licensed under [Creative Commons (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)

+# Crediting:
+Crediting this project isn't required but is highly appreciated